claudio-destro/FlashMagic/README.md

 ## Note

-I usually have `./node_modules/.bin` in my `PATH` so I have to execute the following commands to perform a clean build:
+I usually have `./node_modules/.bin` in my `PATH` so I have to execute just the following commands to perform a clean build:

 ```bash
 # npm install